JustEngeneer/GBL-todo/README.md

-# Training project with Angular 12.
+# Training project with JS only.